 No useful bolts or anchors are present on the rocks.
 Bring long slings (~40') and nuts to take care of your anchor needs.
 The rock is friendly on the hands; it's good for sticking small holds.
-Feet tend to be a bit more slippery.Access is free and the area is open from sunrise to sunset.
+Feet tend to be a bit more slippery.
+The rock at Turtle Rock is schist and somewhat reminiscent Rumney, NH.

-12 Total Routes
+14 Total Climbing Routes

-Browse More Classics in Ring Mountain
+Browse More Rock Climbing Classics in Ring Mountain

 Featured Route For Ring Mountain

-Harmony V2 5+ CA : SF Bay Area : ... : Turtle Rock
+: ... : Turtle Rock

 Begin at the South Eastern extreme of Turtle.
 There is a flake that juts out and points towards Angel Island at the base.
 There are two small moons right next to each other right above this flake.
 Use these moons as the starting hand holds, and use the flake as the starting foot hold.
 Start traversing counterclockwise (the next move should be to a downwards horn underneath an outcropping out the rock.
 Traverse until you come to a cavity in the rock.
 This should be at the other side of the out...[more]
-Browse More Classics in CA
+Browse More Classics in California